awhicks/CS-3704-S23/_lab/jpa02.md

   As before, wait until the script says that your branch is successfully deployed (or, if there are errors, read the error message in the log and address the errors.)

-If it works, then the words "this github repo" should become clickable links.
-* The words "this github repo" should link to your github repo

 Ok, so far, we haven't really done anything we couldn't have done with a static web page.
 But we have gotten a working Java web app running on Heroku, so it's start we can build on.